atharva-vyas/tda-price-fighter/README.md

 # tda-price-fighter
- this algo helps you to get the best fills possible (at least better than TOS market orders)
+ This algo helps you to get the best fills possible (at least better than TOS market orders)
   NOTE: THIS IS A OLD VERSION AND MIGHT BE BROKEN*